EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty: EAGLE

 The primary distinction between EAGLE and other methods lies predominantly in the drafting phase.
 Figure \ref{comparation} illustrates a schematic of the drafting phase for different methods.
 Speculative sampling \cite{leviathan2023fast,chen2023accelerating} and Lookahead \cite{fu2023lookahead} predict tokens based on tokens.
 Medusa~\cite{medusa} independently predicts $t_4$ and $t_5$ using the feature $f_2$ from the target LLM.
 EAGLE predicts $f_3$ using the feature sequence $(f_1,f_2)$ and the token sequence $(t_2,t_3)$, advanced by one time step.
 From $p_4=\text{LM Head}(f_3)$, $t_4$ is sampled.
 Subsequently, $f_3$ and $t_4$ are concatenated into the input sequence to predict the next feature $f_4$ and sample the subsequent token $t_5$.

-As illustrated in Figure \ref{pipline}, EAGLE's draft model comprises three modules: the Embedding layer, LM Head, and Auto-regression Head.
-The Embedding layer and LM Head employ the parameters of the original LLM and do not necessitate additional training.
+As illustrated in Figure \ref{pipline}, EAGLE's draft model comprises three modules: the Embedding layer, LM Head, and Autoregression Head.
+The Embedding layer and LM Head employ the parameters of the target LLM and do not necessitate additional training.
 The draft model takes as input a feature sequence of shape (bs, seq\_len, hidden\_dim) and an advanced token sequence of shape (bs, seq\_len).
 It then converts the token sequence into a token embedding sequence of shape (bs, seq\_len, hidden\_dim), and concatenates it to form a fused sequence of shape (bs, seq\_len, 2$\times$hidden\_dim).
-The Auto-regression Head consisting of an FC layer and a decoder layer.
+The Autoregression Head consisting of an FC layer and a decoder layer.
 The FC layer reduces the dimensionality of the fused sequence to (bs, seq\_len, hidden\_dim) and then we utilize the decoder layer to predict the next feature.
 The LM Head calculates the distribution based on the feature, from which the next token is sampled.
-Finally, the predicted feature and the sampled token are concatenated into the input, facilitating the continuation of the auto-regressive process.
-EAGLE generates a tree-structured draft.
-To enhance efficiency, we implement tree attention, enabling the creation of a draft tree with a depth of $m$ through $m$ forward passes, thereby encompassing more than $m$ tokens.
-In the example illustrated in Figure \ref{pipline}, EAGLE drafts a tree of 10 tokens through 3 forward passes.
+Finally, the predicted feature and the sampled token are concatenated into the input, facilitating the continuation of the autoregressive process.
+EAGLE creates a tree-structured draft using tree attention, generating a draft tree with depth $m$ and more than $m$ tokens through $m$ forward passes.
+For instance, as shown in Figure \ref{pipline}, EAGLE drafts a 10-token tree with just 3 forward passes.
+The actual tree structure employed by EAGLE is detailed in Appendix \ref{ap:tree}.